matijakolaric-com/django-music-publisher/docs/index.rst

    <iframe width="704" height="396" src="https://www.youtube-nocookie.com/embed?listType=playlist&list=PLQ3e-DuNTFt-mwtKvFLK1euk5uCZdhCUP" frameborder="0" allowfullscreen="1">&nbsp;</iframe>
    <p>These videos are delivered from a cookie-less domain, which enhances your privacy, but some links in videos don't work.</p>
-   <p>The first five are general videos, followed by four tutorial videos, and then later additions.</p>
+   <p>The first four are general videos, followed by four tutorial videos, and then later additions.</p>

 The videos about Django Music Publisher are available on `YouTube <https://www.youtube.com/watch?v=P57hoY9wwH4&list=PLQ3e-DuNTFt-mwtKvFLK1euk5uCZdhCUP>`_.